krlee227/MatResData-Standard-Committee/README.md

 # Materials R&D Data Standard Expert Committe

-This committee standardizes the data schema and vacabularies of materials R&D data for systematic collection, management and utilization of the data.
+The committee is building a standard of schema and vacabularies of materials R&D data.
-The committee has been active since March 2021, as an affiliated group of the Center for Materials Research Data.
+The committee was launched in March 2021, as an affiliated organization of the Center for Materials Research Data.

-Standard schema and vocabulary were periodically published in the form of dictonary in json format.
+Standard schema and vocabularies were periodically published in the form of dictonary of json format.

 As of Aug.
 2022, two versions of the dictionary was published : version 2021-1 on Dec.
 2021 and version 2022-1 on Aug.
 2022.